davidikin45/Cqrs/README.md

 ![alt text](img/architecture.jpg "Software Architecture") Microservice architecture aims to make each backends part independent by giving it:
 * Autonomous features
-* Team Ownership
+* Team Ownership (Team take ownership of frontend, backend and storage rather than becoming and expert at only front or backend part.)
-* Tech agnostic
+* Tech agnostic (Instead of investing in a particular tech for entire application can change to different technologies that suit the particular problem.)
 * User experience
-* Value driven
+* Value driven (Customer value driven meaning every change can give the customer value.)
 * Microservices driven

 * The apis don't necessarily need to be in seperate projects but Mvc application parts allow the apis to be developed independently and then merged back together for a single deployment.
 * The storage for each module doesn't necessarily need to be a seperate physical database.
-A seperate DbContext is a good option.
+A seperate DbContext (Bounded Context) is a good option.
 * The important part is to maintain and think about each application module as being independent.
 * Microservice frontend architecture aim to have multiple micro frontend parts that are independent, consistent and coherent.
+This can be acheieved with Micro Apps, iframes, Web Components, Framework Based Components, Server Side Transclusion and Client Side Transclusion.

 ## Commands
 ```